 This topic describes how to deploy a ztC Edge system.
-It supplements information in ztC Edge 100i Systems: Quick Deployment (R001Z).
+It supplements information in the Quick Deployment document for your system: for a system licensed for two nodes, see ztC Edge 100i Systems: Quick Deployment (R001Z); for a system licensed for one node, see the deployment document that came with the system.